-In my last post (in July!)
-I wrote about driving from Indianapolis to Ann Arbor to take the oral exam for national certification for health care interpreters, during the most challenging time of my sweet, charmed life.
+In July, I drove from Indianapolis to Ann Arbor to take the oral exam for national certification for health care interpreters.
 It’s the last step (the first is a written exam) in the certification process.
 So, aren’t you dying to know the rest of the story?
-Did That Interpreter pass, or what???
+Did I pass, or what?

 Health care interpreters have been waiting for national certification, available only within the last couple of years.
 Interpreting is a job that people think anyone can do.
 How hard can interpreting be?
 It’s just talking.